12th NFL Honors

-The 12th Annual NFL Honors was an awards presentation by the National Football League that honored its players from the 2022 NFL season.
+The 12th NFL Honors was an awards presentation by the National Football League that honored its players from the 2022 NFL season.
 It was held on February 9, 2023, at the Phoenix Symphony Hall in Phoenix, Arizona.
-It aired on NBC (with Peacock streaming the ceremony) and NFL Network.
+After not airing the ceremony last year due to the 2022 Winter Olympics, NBC aired this year's ceremony instead of usual broadcaster Fox which is airing the Super Bowl this season (with Peacock streaming the ceremony) along with NFL Network.
 Kelly Clarkson hosted, making her the first woman to host the presentation.